Padam Giri

-Padam Giri is a Nepali communist politician and a member of the House of Representatives of the federal parliament of Nepal.
-Giri served as the Minister of Health and Population from 17 January 2023 to 27 February 2023.
+Padam Giri (Nepali: पदम गिरि) is a Nepali communist politician and a member of the House of Representatives of the federal parliament of Nepal.
 He was elected from Parbat District representing CPN UML under the first-past-the-post system in the 2017 legislative election.
 He defeated his nearest rival, Arjun Prasad Joshi of Nepali Congress, by acquiring 39,275 votes to Joshi's 26,819.
+Giri served as the Minister of Health and Population from 17 January 2023 to 27 February 2023.